 Hawaii Sales Tax Calculator 2026

-Estimate Hawaii GET, county surcharge, and pass-on amounts with clear activity-based rules.
+Estimate Hawaii GET, county surcharge, statutory liability, and maximum pass-on using official DOTAX rate guidance.

 Most retailing and service activities taxed at 4.00% GET with county surcharge where applicable.